 The contractor is experience, trained and specializes in Ductless technology.

-contractor referral list; and utility and trade organization lists because the listed contractors are credentialed, have completed extensive training, have years of experience and are in good standing with manufacturers, utilities and consumers.
+Since sorting through contractor information may seem daunting, you may want to choose a contractor who is on a manufacturer's preferred contractor referral list; and utility and trade organization lists because the listed contractors are credentialed, have completed extensive training, have years of experience and are in good standing with manufacturers, utilities and consumers.

 Let’s start with a manufacturer preferred contractor list.

-has the Elite Contractor Program;
+Fujitsu has the Elite Contractor Program;